Discover

 Flyer for opening event (collections held at Croydon archives)

-When it was completed in 1968, it was clear to see that the simple structure and concrete block facade, were inspired by Brutalist architecture popular in 1950’s Britain, showing influences of Ludwig Mies van der Rohe.
-Understandably Bridget Cherry, former editor of the ‘Pevsner Architectural’ guides, remembers fondly it causing “quite an impact in the street”.
-The building interior inhabits three levels with floor-to-ceiling windows which flood the space with natural light.
+He notably worked hand in hand with the Croydon Chief Librarian T. E. Callander, F.L.A. and his team and they created something truly special.
+When it was completed in 1968, it was clear to see that the simple structure and concrete block facade, were inspired by Brutalist architecture popular in post-war Britain, as well as showing influences of Ludwig Mies van der Rohe.
+Understandably, Bridget Cherry, former editor of the ‘Pevsner Architectural’ guides, remembers fondly it causing “quite an impact in the street”.
+By adopting a split-level design, having five floor levels, the architect achieved an increase in floor area of 65%.
+The flat roof has enabled the overall height to be kept to approximately the same as the old building.

 The 1968 Brutalist library caused “quite an impact when it opened”